mmd550/recorder/README.md

 - `startRecording`: Gets an ongoing media stream and starts recording it.
 If no stream is provided to the function it creates and empty stream.

+- `stopRecording`: Stops the recording, resets the recorder and stops all audio tracks.

+- `pauseRecording | resumeRecording`: Pause and resume recording.

 - `saveRecording`: Saves the recorded media in device.
 You can call this function during recording and it saves the recorded media until now.

 - `addAudioTrack`: Gets an audio track and connects it to media recorder.